riptano/flink/docs/content/docs/connectors/datastream/pulsar.md

 and your problem might be independent of Flink and sometimes can be solved by upgrading Pulsar brokers, reconfiguring Pulsar brokers or reconfiguring Pulsar connector in Flink.

-## Known Issues

-This section describes some known issues about the Pulsar connectors.

-### Unstable on Java 11

-Pulsar connector has some known issues on Java 11.
-It is recommended to run Pulsar connector on Java 8.

 ### No TransactionCoordinatorNotFound, but automatic reconnect

 Pulsar transactions are still in active development and are not stable.
 Pulsar 2.9.2